FREE Shipping on orders over $899

 Common Threats to Eye Health

-1. Falls
+1. Waterfalls

 2. Macular Degeneration

 Macular degeneration is a condition that affects the macula, the central part of the retina, and can lead to loss of central vision.
-Although there is no cure, there are treatments to stop its progression.
+Although there is no cure, there are treatments to slow its progression.

 3. Glaucoma